-- (c) Members are strongly encouraged to submit the completed proxy form electronically. - (d) CPF/SRS investors who hold the Company's shares: - (i) may vote at the AGM if they are appointed as proxies by their respective CPF Agent Banks or SRS Operators, and should contact their respective CPF Agent Banks or SRS Operations if they have any queries regarding their appointment as proxies; or - (ii) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the AGM, in which case they should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on 17 April 2024. - (e) The instrument of proxy must be signed by the appointor or his attorney duly authorised in writing.
+- (d) CPF/SRS investors who hold the Company's shares: - (i) may vote at the AGM if they are appointed as proxies by their respective CPF Agent Banks or SRS Operators, and should contact their respective CPF Agent Banks or SRS Operations if they have any queries regarding their appointment as proxies; or - ii) may appoint the Chairman of the Meeting as proxy to vote on their behalf at the AGM, in which case they should approach their respective CPF Agent Banks or SRS Operators to submit their votes by 5.00 p.m. on Wednesday, 16 April 2025. - (e) The instrument of proxy must be signed by the appointor or his attorney duly authorised in writing.
 In the case of joint members, all holders must sign the instrument of proxy.